-The honors program in the mathematical sciences usually consists of a yearlong independent research project culminating in an appropriate oral presentation and written form.
-After completing the lower-division courses required for one of the majors and enrolling in at least one upper-division sequence, an interested student with a cumulative GPA of 3.500 or higher, both in the major and overall, should consult the chair or the student's advisor concerning a suitable project.
+The honors program in the mathematical sciences usually consists of either (1) a yearlong independent research project or (2) a summer research project followed by a one-semester independent study, culminating in an appropriate oral presentation and written form.
+After completing the 100- and 200-level courses required for one of the majors and enrolling in at least one course at the 300 or 400 level, an interested student with a cumulative GPA of 3.500 or higher, both in the major and overall, should consult the chair or the student's advisor concerning development and completion of a project.